Visitor Services & Maintenance

 About This Position

-We are looking for a retired couple that can work 3 days a week (8 hour days).
+We are looking for a retired couple that can work only 3 days a week (8 hour days).
 Couples will work the same 3 consecutive days.
-One person keeps the Visitor Center open while the other does maintenance type work.
+One person keeps the Visitor Center open while the other does maintenance.

-Maintenance - (depending on the season) mowing and weed eating, spraying weeds, trail maintenance, blowing leaves, keeping vehicles and heavy equipment cleaned, litter patrol, roving interpretation, etc.
+Maintenance - (depending on the season) mowing and weed eating, spraying weeds, trail maintenance, blowing leaves, keeping vehicles and heavy equipment cleaned, litter patrol, assisting equipment operators in various tasks, keeping power units fueled up in winter, roving interpretation, leading Eagle Tours in Jan-Feb (free to public, only can take 5 people or fewer at a time, very informal tour) etc.

 Duties/Activities